andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/expanded-thoughts-on-swifts-type-inference.md

 `let birdDetails = birdDetailsFromStorage()`

-With no additional context to glean information from, the correct answer to the question is, &#8220;I have absolutely no clue&#8230;&#8221;
+With no additional context to glean information from, the correct answer to the question is, "I have absolutely no clue&#8230;&#8221;

 **But is that concluding assertion _true_?
 Hmm&#8230;**